 Quick Verdict.

-Above: The Stando Pulse with a melamine desktop called “Elegant Oak”.
+Above: The Stando Pulse with an Australian-made melamine desktop by Laminex, called “Elegant Oak”.

 Who Should Buy The Stando Pulse?